HeatWise Home

 Example calculation

-A 120 m2 home at roughly 60 W per m2 has an estimated peak heat loss near 7.2 kW before survey-level adjustments.
+Worked example: a 120 m2 home at roughly 60 W per m2 has an estimated peak heat loss near 7.2 kW before survey-level adjustments.

-If insulation improves and the estimate falls to 45 W per m2, the rough load becomes 5.4 kW, which can change equipment and radiator discussions.
+If insulation improves and the estimate falls to 45 W per m2, the rough load becomes 5.4 kW, which can change equipment choice and radiator discussions.

 United Kingdom assumptions